chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > - incentive structures and project pressures tend to narrow the developers' focus to a) functional requirements and b) successful (technical) software deployments.
 User documentation falls outside of this narrowed focus.

 - Users don't read user documentation.
 More often, they will just ask the support team and/or pay a consulting agency to tell them the answer instead.
-- Some code might require consulting 4 different developers to make an accurate chaneg
+- Documentation of some code might require consulting 4 different developers to make an accurate change
 - Businesses do not give programmers an incentive to write documentation

 ### Comment